lokeshllkumar/pswd-cli/README.md

 ## Additional Features

-- The `utils` directory also features methods to compute the hash of passwords and perform hash checks, to perform integrity checks whiel fetching data.
+- The `utils` directory also features methods to compute the hash of passwords and perform hash checks, to perform integrity checks while fetching data.
 - The `utils` directory also includes a method to generate new 32-bit AES encryption keys.
 - The table containing password records also stores the time fo creating of records for auditing purposes.